Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 Every living thing here seems adapted to silence — resilient, enduring, perfectly attuned to the rhythm of mountain life.

-The Routes to Lake Ifni — Journeys Through Morocco’s Wild Soul
+The Routes to Ifni Lake — Journeys Through Morocco’s Wild Soul

 From Marrakesh to the Atlas — The Road Less Traveled